 Movement: Steven Hoggett

-Music supervisor and orchestrations: Martin Lowe
+Music supervision and orchestrations: Martin Lowe